 - Nameplate information: This information is indicative of the as-built characteristics of the DER.
 This information may be read. - Configuration information: This information is indicative of the present capacity and ability of the DER to perform functions.
-This information may be read or written. - Monitoring information: This information is indicative of the present operating conditions of the DER.
-This information may be read. - Management information: This information is used to update functional and mode settings, or send setpoints to the DER.
+This information may be read or written.
+Monitoring information: This information is indicative of the present operating conditions of the • - • - Monademan information may be read.
+DER.
+This information may be read.
+Management information: This information is used to update functional and mode settings, or send setpoints to the DER.
 This information may be read or written.

 The communications between EPS Operator and MGC should meet EPS Operator's telecommunication requirements.
-The preferred communication protocol is DNP3 over Ethernet (TCP/IP)
+The preferred communication protocol is are IEEE 2030.5 or DNP3 over Ethernet (TCP/IP)